5 simple style tips to revive your living room now Christmas is over – to make it feel like 'new'

 4. A fresh lick of paint

-"How about refreshing the walls!
-Why not add a feature wall colour – feature walls have certainly come back around and it doesn't feel such a dramatic change when you're only painting one wall," says Amanda Lucas.
+"How about refreshing the walls?
+Why not add a feature wall colour – feature walls have certainly come back around, and it doesn't feel such a dramatic change when you're only painting one wall," says Amanda Lucas.

-"Alcove units are a firm favourite in a lot of homes!
+"Alcove units are a firm favourite in a lot of homes.
 They create such an impact and add such a lovely feature to your home.
 You can have them in a bold colour or something more neutral," she adds.

 5. Add more greenery

 If in doubt, add houseplants.
-"A plant is always a great space filler, it will add greenery and height to the room," says Sophie Clemson.
+"A plant is always a great space filler; it will add greenery and height to the room," says Sophie Clemson.
 They're a great way to decorate empty corners and make a space feel more relaxing.

-Hang them from the ceiling or invite a larger plant in a large wicker basket to bring texture, life and all the happy vibes.
 Similarly, fresh flowers and seasonal foliage will always look great and can help make your house smell good.
-Maybe this is the year to treat yourself to a fresh flowers subscription, or simply picking up supermarket blooms more regularly.
+Maybe this is the year to treat yourself to a fresh flowers subscription, or simply pick up supermarket blooms more regularly.

-In January and February, we all want a reset after the festive celebrations, but we still want our homes to have that cosy glow.
+In the darker winter months of January and February, we all want a reset after the festive celebrations, but we still want our homes to have that cosy glow.
 There are lots of ways to continue the hygge-ness.
-I'd recommend a sheepskin rug, at Dunelm on the floor for a soft landing as you get up off the sofa.
-Sheer curtains won't keep things warm but they will maximise the natural light coming in, and we all need some of that in late winter.
-Then, of course, you can add candles, lamps and potpourri in a wintry fragrance to scent-scape your home.
-Lastly, ensure the kitchen cupboards are well stocked with your favourite hot drinks and snacks.
+I'd recommend a sheepskin or textured rug on the floor for a soft landing as you get up off the sofa.
+Sheer curtains won't keep things warm, but they will maximise the natural light coming in, and we all need some of that in late winter.

 Millie Hurst is a freelance writer and interior designer based in Sheffield, helping clients create homes that are characterful, curated, and highly functional.
 Interior design inspirations include Jake Arnold, Beata Heuman and Abigail Ahern.
 Her personal style is a 'liveable maximalism' with boho, nature-inspired designs.